 If injuries, severe damages, or public property damage occur, it would be best to call the police.
 If you are disoriented, it is still advised to call the police and they can help control the situation.

-Frequently Asked Questions on How to Make a Car Insurance Claim After an Accident
+Frequently Asked Questions (FAQs) on How to Make a Car Insurance Claim After an Accident

 Inform your insurance company about the accident no matter how insignificant it was.